Viceroyalty of New Granada: Independent history

 The retribution stoked renewed rebellion, which, combined with a weakened Spain, made possible a successful independence struggle led mainly by Simón Bolívar and Francisco de Paula Santander in neighboring Venezuela.
 Bolívar returned to New Granada only in 1819 after establishing himself as leader of the pro-independence forces in the Venezuelan llanos.
 From there Bolivar led an army over the Andes and captured New Granada after a quick campaign that ended at the Battle of Boyacá, on 7 August 1819, finally proclaimed independence in 1821.
 The pro-Spanish resistance was defeated in 1822 in the present territory of Colombia and in 1823 in Venezuela.

 The territories of the viceroyalty gained full de facto independence from Spain between 1819 and 1822 after a series of military and political struggles, uniting in a republic now known as Gran Colombia.

 With the dissolution of Gran Colombia, the states of Ecuador, Venezuela, and the Republic of New Granada were created.
 The Republic of New Granada, with its capital at Bogotá, lasted from 1831 to 1856.
 The name "Colombia" reappeared in the "United States of Colombia"; the new name for the country having been introduced by a liberal government after a civil war.
 The use of the term "New Granada" survived in conservative circles, such as among ecclesiastics.

 Demographics

+In the 1778 census, New Granada had a population of around 1,280,000.
+Around 40% of the population were Indians, with around 500,000 people.
+The next largest group were free Mestizos and Africans, at around 400,000.
+Whites had close to 300,000.
+The smallest group, at around 70,000 people, were slaves.
+In the current territory of Colombia, it was estimated that the population was 826,550.

-New Granada was estimated to have 4,345,000 inhabitants in 1819.
+In 1810, New Granada was estimated to have 2,150,000 inhabitants.